Systematics of Neotropical Butterflies (12/23 - Present)

 Memphis acidalia (pictured below) is distributed throughout South America east of the Andes, with related possible species in the western Amazon and western Andes.
 Memphis acidalia exhibits a high intraspecific variability in wing pattern, complicating identification of species limits, and because some names for species are based on females and some on males, it is not clear what names apply to species.
 I aim to investigate the following questions: 1) Which males and females belong to the same species, and how can they be identified?
 2) How many species are there within the M. acidalia complex?
 3) What are the correct taxonomic names to apply to species?

-I have been studying the group over the past year as a researcher within the Emerging Scholars Program, in collaboration with Keith Willmott of the McGuire Center for Lepidoptera and Biodiversity.
-I completed DNA extraction, PCR, and gel quantification for 38 samples of Ecuadorian Memphis.
-A preliminary neighbor-joining tree with these COI ‘barcode’ sequences (pictured below), highlights four distinct clades within the species complex.
+I have been studying the group over the past two years as a researcher within both the Emerging Scholars Program and the University Scholars Program, in collaboration with Keith Willmott of the McGuire Center for Lepidoptera and Biodiversity.
+I completed DNA extraction, PCR, and gel quantification for various samples of Memphis.
+A preliminary neighbor-joining tree with these sequences highlights four distinct clades within the species complex.
 My findings suggest that the complex comprises multiple species, each with unique geographical and elevational ranges, supporting taxonomic recognition.